Home Security Tips Security Cameras Security Systems

-Whether you currently own a home security system, or have decided to add one, your goal is safeguarding property and loved ones with the most advanced technology.
+Whether you currently own a home security system or have decided to install one for the first time, your goal is safeguarding property and loved ones with the most advanced technology.

-There are proven protections and best practices against hacking that can be implemented on your own, or by working with a professional home security provider, such as General Security.
+The good news is there are proven protections and best practices against hacking you can implement on your own, or by working with a professional home security provider, such as General Security.

-Let’s examine best practices on how to identify hacks, precautions to take, and what you can do if your system
+In the spirit of helping you be proactive about this potential threat, let’s review best practices on how to identify hacks, precautions to take, and what you can do in the rare instance that your system does get hacked.

 Since the hacker has remotely compromised the security system, they can easily enter the unoccupied home—remember, they already know your schedule—without activating alarms and alerts.

-Some do this for other reasons.
-This could be for fun—trying to see how far they can push the envelope.
-There have even been reports of hackers infiltrating a home security camera’s audio and video systems and simply speaking to unaware residents.
+For all you know, this could be for fun—trying to see how far they can push the envelope.
+There have even been reports of hackers infiltrating a home security camera’s audio and video systems simply to speak to unsuspecting residents.

 Identifying Hacks

-A possible indicator may be if it appears your camera is following you.Hackers might point or zoom pan-tilt-zoom cameras into different set positions.
+Also, if it appears your camera is following you or moving angles without your intervention, there’s a chance somebody has hacked your home security system.
+These remote intruders might point or zoom pan-tilt-zoom cameras into different set positions.

-Your camera’s LED light is another sign.
-The camera could suddenly be turned on by a hacker who’s gained control.
+Your camera’s LED light can offer another sign clue.
+The camera could suddenly be turned on by a hacker who’s gained control, although fewer cameras today feature such an indicator when they’re in use.

 Credential Stuffing